-Kristy Caldwell is a New York-based illustrator.
-She uses visual narrative to explore how imagination shapes perception and cultivates creative empowerment.
-She has illustrated more than a dozen children’s books, including Flowers for Sarajevo, a 2017 New York Public Library Best Book for Kids.
-While attending the School of Visual Arts, she co-founded the experimental literary journal Carrier Pigeon: Illustrated Fiction and Fine Art and served as editor for the first 12 issues.
+She has illustrated more than a dozen children’s books, including Flowers for Sarajevo, a 2017 New York Public Library Best Book for Kids, and co-founded experimental literary journal Carrier Pigeon: Illustrated Fiction and Fine Art.

 kc@kristycaldwell.com